thegreatjerboa/ObsiMCP/README.md

 - 🆕 **Create a new note**
 - 🗑️ **Delete a note**
 - 📁 **List files and subfolders** within a given folder (non-recursive).
+- 🏷 Modify, add, and get the frontmatter in Note
 - ...

+## 📦 Requirements

+- Go 1.20+ (The lower version may work, but I haven't tried it yet.)
+- An initialized Obsidian vault directory

 ## 🚀 Getting Started